-Unless one has read the book, most people don’t know that Cora’s relationship was with Uncas and not Nathaniel, and that it ends tragically.
-Tourneur shows their love in beautiful closeups and medium shots, as they look at each other and exchange just a few words in the midst of the adventure.
+Unless they have read the book, most people don’t know that Cora’s relationship was with Uncas (not Nathaniel), and it ends tragically.
+Tourneur communicates their love in beautiful close-ups and medium shots as they look at each other and exchange minimal words during the adventure.

-The locations are fantastic, and were filmed in New York – actually very close to where Cooper set his original novel.
-The rocky peaks and thick forests give an authenticity and sense of wilderness that is very compelling.
+The locations are fantastic!
+It was filmed in New York very close to the setting of James Fenimore Cooper’s novel.
+The rocky peaks and thick forests lend authenticity and a sense of wilderness that is very compelling.